zerodevapp/zerodev-docs/docs/introduction.md

 ZeroDev is a developer framework for creating, using, and extending **smart wallets** powered by account abstraction (ERC-4337).

-- Create: ZeroDev integrates with all popular onboarding and authentication solutions, so that after signing in, your user wounds up with a *smart wallet* instead of a regular wallet.
+- Create: ZeroDev integrates with all popular onboarding and authentication solutions, so that you can easily create *smart wallets* for your users, no matter they are Web2 or Web3.

-- Use: ZeroDev provides SDKs and APIs for the most popular smart wallet features, including gas sponsoring, transaction batching, session keys, subscriptions, and more.
+- Use: ZeroDev provides SDKs and APIs for the most popular smart wallet *features*, including gas sponsoring, transaction batching, automated transactions, session keys, and more.

-- Extend: if our pre-built AA modules don't cover your needs, you can easily build custom AA wallet features using our *plugin framework*.
+- Extend: if our smart wallet features don't cover your needs, you can easily build custom smart wallet *plugins* using our plugin framework.

 No matter if you are building a wallet or a DApp, you can use ZeroDev to dramatically improve Web3 UX for your users.